godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

  Furthermore, a scene:

--  always has one root node (In our node example the spaceship was the main node).
+-  always has one root node (In our node example the spaceship was the root node).
 -  can be saved to disk and loaded back.
 -  can be *instanced* (more on that later).